tc39/proposal-record-tuple/tutorial/en.md

 render(); // Will only show Profile string
 ```

-Now we can only do expensive operations (like updating our UI) when the piece of state we're looking at changed!
+Now we can choose to only perform expensive operations (like updating our UI) when the piece of state we're looking at changed!

 ## State management, looking back!

 We only scratched the surface of what is possible!
 As we've seen before you might want to use a state management solution like [Redux] to do this.
 However, [Redux] is not meant to give you comparison operations, you usually have to do it yourself and it is hard to get it right.
-With Record & Tuple, comparison is done by the JavaScript engine so you don't have to do it!
+With Record & Tuple, comparison is performed by the JavaScript engine so you don't have to do it!

 ---

 # Keeping track of objects in Record & Tuple

-As we've seen multiple times by now, Record and Tuple will give you the dreaded `TypeError` every time you need to store an object in them.
+As we've seen multiple times, Record and Tuple will give you the dreaded `TypeError` every time you need to store an object in them.

-THis doesn't mean you can't symbolically reference to objects in them, in this part we're going to see how!
+If you need to refer to objects anyway, you can indirectly reference them.
+In this part we're going to see how!

 ## Tracking objects through indices